Mati365/searchpunch/README.md

 Tired of writing elasticsearch reindexing scripts?
 Are you constantly encountering data synchronization problems between the database and elasticsearch?
 Are you crying about the lack of namespaces in the organization of indexes in your cluster?
 Nothing lost!
 Here is **searchpunch** and punch this shit out!

-**What does it offer (aside from the cool name)?**
+## What does it offer (aside from the cool name)? ⭐

-1.  not much functionality but doing its job well
-2. 0-downtime reindexing and safe index surges
+1. 0-downtime reindexing
+2.  automatic removing unused indices based on IaC namespace definition ♻
-3.  easy data synchronization between any data source (for example, MariaDB, PostgreSQL and any other database)
+3.  synchronization of data between any database using async generators
-4.  automatic detection of index changes and performing reindexes
+4.  automatic detection of index settings / mappings modification and reindex modified inndices
 5.  bulk reindex of records
-6.  support of namespaces in index naming allowing to separate indexes into a cluster
-7.  automatic cleaning of unused indexes in the cluster
+6.  group indices into namespaces
-8.  fully typed error handling using monadic functional approach
+8.  fully typed error handling using Either error handling

-## Installation
+## Installation 🚀

 ```bash
 yarn add @searchpunch/reindex
 ```

-## How index synchronization works?
+## How index synchronization works? 🛠️

 1. Load current mapping schema into memory
 2. Check if specified index exists in ElasticSearch